 Among Taiwan's lofty peaks and steep valleys sit many of the island's remote villages and communities.
 In this environment of sparse population and sometimes deficient roads, traditional bus services face operational challenges, adding inconvenience to residents' everyday lives.
 The government in recent years has sought to bring transportation equality to such areas, pushing into every isolated pocket with a diverse and flexible range of transport solutions focused on the people who will use them.
 This drive has seen gradual success in bridging the final mile between remote communities and the wider transportation network, with highway public transport services reaching 91.96% coverage in 2023 compared to just 70% in 2016.

 The future will see a continued focus on easing regulations, applying technology to deliver needs-based solutions, injecting additional private-sector resources, as well as deriving maximum advantage from local resources to provide transportation services tailored to the needs of remote and rural communities.

 Achievements and innovations

-■ Pilot ride-sharing program: A common technological platform connects drivers of private vehicles and those seeking rides, with a ride-matching service center scheduling routes and vehicles to provide a seamless public ride-sharing service.
+■ Pilot ride-sharing program: A common technological platform connects drivers of under-utilized private vehicles and those seeking rides, with a ride-matching service center scheduling routes and vehicles to provide a seamless public ride-sharing service.